catalyst-cloud/catalystcloud-docs/source/images/images-by-catalyst.rst

 .. note::

-    BYOS (Bring Your Own Subscription): after launching a new instance from a suse-sles-* image you will have a running instance that is unable to receive any software updates.
-In order to keep your instance up to date, you will need a SUSE registration code and you will have to follow the registration process as explained by the |suse_sles_registration|, after which your instance will appear on the |suse_customer_center|.
+    BYOS (Bring Your Own Subscription): After launching a new instance from a suse-sles-* image you will have a running instance that is unable to receive any software updates.
+In order to keep your instance up to date you will need a SUSE registration code and you will have to follow the registration process as explained by the |suse_sles_registration|; After which your instance will appear on the |suse_customer_center|.

 .. |centos_link| raw:: html